Black Mamba (song): Plagiarism controversy

-Accolades

 Live performances

 On November 19, 2020, Aespa released a performance video titled "The Debut Stage," where the group performs "Black Mamba" on a stage that is decorated both physically and digitally.
 The video features various camera angles as well as computer-generated imagery effects.
 On November 20, 2020, the group made the debut performance of "Black Mamba" on Music Bank.
 On November 22, Aespa performed the song on Inkigayo.
 On November 24, the group performed the song on The Show.

 On November 27, the song was performed on Music Bank.
 The group performed the song on Show!
 Music Core on November 28.
 On November 29, Aespa performed "Black Mamba" on Inkigayo.
 On December 8, the song was performed on The Show.
 On December 11, 2020, the group performed "Black Mamba" on Music Bank.
 On December 12, Aespa performed the song on Show!
 Music Core.
 During the 2020 KBS Song Festival, held on December 18, 2020, Aespa performed "Black Mamba".